 Salaries and Wages

 Salary and wages for faculty and staff are an appropriate direct cost when charged to a sponsored project at a rate proportional to the time the individual dedicates to the project.
-Grant funds may not be used to augment the total salary or institutional rate of pay of faculty or staff (§200.430).
+Grant funds shall not be used to augment the total salary or institutional rate of pay of faculty or staff (§200.430).

 Allowable activities related to work under an agreement include delivering special lectures about specific aspects of the ongoing activity, writing reports and articles, developing and maintaining protocols (human, animals, etc.), managing substances/chemicals, managing and securing project-specific data, coordinating research subjects, participating in appropriate seminars, consulting with colleagues and graduate students, and attending meetings and conferences (§200.430).